 By Marika Sboros

-I’m always unnerved when doctors encourage diabetics to have stomach surgery before more effective, much safer, less invasive methods.
+I’m always somewhat unnerved when doctors encourage diabetics to have bariatric (stomach) surgery before they’ve tried more effective, safer, less invasive methods.
 Like simple dietary changes.

 There is robust evidence to show that bariatric surgery can be life-saving for morbidly obese people.
-However, it is invasive and the success rate is nothing to write home about.
-Complications can also be lethal and include heart attack, stroke and death.
+However, it is invasive and the success rate is not high.
+Complications can also be lethal and include heart attack, stroke, pulmonary embolism, internal bleeding and premature death.

-So it should be worrying when doctors advise stomach surgery as first resort, especially for diabetics who are only mildly obese.
+So it should be worrying when doctors advise this as first resort, especially for diabetics who are only mildly obese.

 Below is a revised article I wrote in Business Day newspaper in 2016.
 It followed diabetes groups globally who are still calling for routine use of stomach surgery to treat type 2 diabetes.